Gnjilane killings

-The Gnjilane killings was the abduction, torture and mass murder of Kosovo Serb civilians in the town of Gjilan by members of the Kosovo Liberation Army's (KLA) Gnjilane group from June to October 1999, in the aftermath of the Kosovo War.
+The Gnjilane killings was the abduction, torture and mass murder of Kosovar Serb civilians in the Yugoslav town of Gnjilane by members of the Kosovo Liberation Army's (KLA) Gnjilane group from June to October 1999, in the aftermath of the Kosovo War.

 Case

 Following the withdrawal of Yugoslav forces from Kosovo on 10 June 1999, the "Gjilan group" gathered into the city of Gjilan where according to trial testimony, they were ordered to "cleanse" the remaining Serbs living in the town.
 The group is believed to have kidnapped 159 Serb civilians and killed at least 51 people between June and October 1999.
 The group consisted of ethnic Albanians from Preševo, Bujanovac and Medveđa, and Albanians of western Republic of Macedonia.

 On 26 December 2008, Serbian authorities arrested 10 ex-KLA members from Gjilan group suspected of torturing, looting and raping Serb and non-Serb civilians.